Fancy going to the Queen’s birthday party?

 The parade starts from Buckingham Palace along to Mall to Horse Guards Parade, Whitehall and back again and until 1987 the Queen inspected the regiment riding side-saddle and wearing the uniform of the regiment whose colour was being trooped but in recent years she has done this by carriage.

-If you would like to attend the Queen’s official birthday celebration you can apply for up to three tickets for seats around the Horse Guards Parade.
-You will need to submit your request in writing and send it to:
+If you would like to attend the Queen’s official birthday celebration you can apply through the online ballot for up to four tickets for seats around the Horse Guards Parade.

-The deadline for requests is 20 Feb and those lucky enough to be selected will receive a letter in March.
-If you are lucky enough to be offered tickets, which cost £30 each, send a cheque as soon as possible following the instructions in the letter.
-Payment cannot be made by credit or debit card.
+The deadline for the ballot is 1st March and those lucky enough to be selected will be notified in March.
+If you are lucky enough to be offered tickets, which cost £35 each, payment will be taken from the credit or debit card provided.

 If you don’t hear back and still want to go to watch the parade you should head to the Mall or the edge of St James’s Park overlooking Horse Guards.
 The Parade starts at 11am so aim to get there for 9am if you want to bag a good position.